 Once you have an idea of how much money you need to save, have a plan to set aside cash for the weekend.
-Try setting aside 5 to 10% of every paycheck into a dedicated savings account for travel.
-Apps like Qapital, Acorns, or Digit help you do this automatically: link them to your bank accounts to help you save automatically.
-Some will simply round up your charges to the nearest dollar and contribute that extra change to a Federal Deposit Insurance Corporation (FDIC) bank account or into an investment portfolio.
-When you’re ready to take your trip, cash those savings in.
-Savings add up quickly, and you rarely miss those extra pennies.
+Try reserving 5-10% of every paycheck in a dedicated savings account for travel.
+Apps like Qapital, Acorns, or Digit help you do this automatically: link them to your bank accounts, and choose how you want to save.
+Some will simply round up your charges to the nearest dollar and contribute the extra change to a Federal Deposit Insurance Corporation (FDIC) bank account or to an investment portfolio.
+When you’re ready to take your trip, cash those savings in and treat yo-self.

 4. Pack Light

-For those two- or three-day trips, you don’t need much.
-You should aim to fit most items into a carry-on or duffle bag.
-A good rule of thumb is to pack two outfits per day: one casual outfit and one night outfit for each day.
-Also look for transitional pieces like jeans that can be paired with a casual shirt in the day and a dressy jacket for the evening.
+For two- or three-day trips, you won’t need much.
+Aim to fit most items into a carry-on or duffle bag for easy transportation.
+A good rule of thumb is to pack two outfits per day: one casual outfit and one evening outfit for each day.
+Look for transitional pieces like jeans that can be paired with a casual shirt in the day and a dressy jacket for the evening.

 Ladies, don’t go overboard on the shoes.
 Again, pairing is important.
 Depending on your planned activities, try to bring one pair of shoes you can wear during the day as well as with your with evening wear.
 If you plan to do a lot of walking, take comfort into consideration and pack a pair of sneakers.

-Packing cubes will make you a pro at packing.
-Usually sold in sets of various sizes, packing cubes compress into your luggage, maximizing the space so you can not only fit more into a carry-on but organize your items as well.
+Packing cubes will make you an instant pro at packing.
+Usually sold in sets of various sizes, packing cubes compress into your luggage.
+You’ll maximize packing space so you can fit more into a small bag and stay organized as well.